Klamath County Court Records

 Expungement

-Under ORS 137.225, certain arrest and conviction records may be set aside (expunged) from a person’s criminal history upon petition.
+Under ORS 137.225, certain arrest and conviction records may be set aside (expunged) from a person's criminal history upon petition.
 Eligibility depends on the type of offense and the time elapsed since conviction or release.
-Set-aside petitions are filed in the court where the case originated.
+Set-aside petitions are filed in the court where the original case was heard.

 Klamath County Civil Court Records

-Civil disputes in Klamath County are handled by the Circuit Court for general civil litigation and by the Justice Court for small claims and minor civil matters.
+Civil disputes in Klamath County go to the Circuit Court for general litigation and to the Justice Court for small claims and minor civil matters.

 Circuit Court Civil Cases

-Copies of civil documents can be requested through the online Court Records Request Form or by visiting the courthouse.
+To request copies, use the online Court Records Request Form or visit the courthouse.
 Regular copies cost $0.25 per page, and certified copies cost $5.00 plus the per-page charge.
 The Oregon Judicial Department publishes the full circuit court fee schedule, which details filing fees, motion fees, and other costs under ORS Chapter 21.

-Statewide court forms for civil proceedings are accessible through the Oregon Judicial Department’s Forms Center.
+Statewide court forms for civil proceedings are available through the Oregon Judicial Department's Forms Center.

 Small Claims and Justice Court

 The Klamath County Justice Court handles small civil claims and landlord-tenant disputes.
-Contact the Justice Court at (541) 884-1864 for information about small claims procedures and record availability.
+Call (541) 884-1864 for information about small claims procedures and record availability.

 Property Records

-Property-related records such as deeds, liens, and plats are filed with the Klamath County Clerk’s Office, which also functions as the recording office.
-The County Clerk does not conduct record searches on behalf of the public, but individuals can search recorded documents themselves using the Search Documents tool on the Clerk’s website.
-The Online Property Search through the County Assessor offers another way to locate property information by account ID, name, address, or legal description.
+Deeds, liens, plats, and other property-related records are filed with the Klamath County Clerk's Office, which also serves as the county recording office.
+The County Clerk does not conduct record searches on behalf of the public, but you can search recorded documents yourself using the Search Documents tool on the Clerk's website.
+The Online Property Search through the County Assessor is another option for locating property information by account ID, name, address, or legal description.
 Certified copies of recorded documents cost $7.75.

 Klamath County Family Court Records

-Family law matters in Klamath County—including divorce, legal separation, child custody, child support, and protective orders—are handled by the Klamath County Circuit Court.
-The court’s Family Court program provides resources for litigants navigating domestic relations proceedings.
+Family law matters in Klamath County — divorce, legal separation, child custody, child support, and protective orders — are all handled by the Klamath County Circuit Court.
+The court's Family Court program offers resources for people navigating domestic relations proceedings.

 Searching Family Court Records

-Nonconfidential family case information can be found through the Online Records Search portal.
+Non-confidential family case information can be found through the Online Records Search portal.
 Use the advanced filtering options to select Klamath County and the family case type.
-Basic docket information, including party names, filing dates, and hearing dates, is generally accessible online.
+Basic docket information — party names, filing dates, and hearing dates — is generally accessible online.

 Divorce Records

 Certified copies of divorce records are not available through the online portal because certain divorce documents carry confidentiality protections.
-Eligible individuals can obtain certified copies by submitting the Court Records Request Form online or by visiting the Circuit Court clerk’s office.
-In-person requesters can use kiosk computers in the courthouse lobby to review newer digitized records, while older files must be retrieved by staff.
-Standard copy fees of $0.25 per page apply, and certified copies cost $5.00 plus the per-page charge.
+If you're eligible to obtain them, submit the Court Records Request Form online or visit the Circuit Court clerk's office in person.
+Visitors can use the lobby kiosk computers for newer digitized records; older files must be retrieved by staff.
+Standard copies cost $0.25 per page, and certified copies cost $5.00 plus the per-page charge.

-The Oregon Judicial Department provides free divorce, separation, and annulment forms as well as broader family law forms through its website.
+The Oregon Judicial Department provides free divorce, separation, and annulment forms as well as broader family law forms on its website.

 Domestic Violence Protective Orders

-Information about obtaining restraining orders in Klamath County is available through the Oregon Judicial Department’s protective orders page.
+If you need information about obtaining a restraining order in Klamath County, the Oregon Judicial Department's protective orders page walks through the process.

 Marriage Records

-Marriage licenses and records are maintained by the Klamath County Clerk’s Office, not the Circuit Court.
-Both applicants must appear in person, each with valid identification.
-Oregon requires a three-day waiting period before the license may be used; a waiver of this period can be requested for an additional $10.
-The license is valid for 60 days and only within the State of Oregon.
-Marriage license applications can be started through the Clerk’s online marriage application.
+Marriage licenses and records are maintained by the Klamath County Clerk's Office, not the Circuit Court.
+Both applicants must appear in person with valid identification.
+Oregon requires a three-day waiting period before the license can be used, though you can request a waiver for an additional $10.
+The license is valid for 60 days and only within Oregon.
+You can start the application process through the Clerk's online marriage application.

 Klamath County Clerk's Office